sihyun-ahn/CS453-KGA/README.md

 - Input Specification (IS) - Extracting input constraints of PUT using MPP (input_spec)
 - Output Rules (OR) - Extracting output constraints of PUT using MPP (rules_global)
+- Inverse Output Rules (IOR) - Inverse of the generated Output Rules
 - Output Rules Groundedness (ORG) - Checks if OR is grounded in PUT using MPP (check_rule_grounded)

 - Prompt Under Test Intent (PUTI) - Extracting the exact task from PUT using MMP (extract_intent)